 Sec.
-4-5-17. - Issuance of written corrective notices; arrests.
+4-5-17. - Same-Issuance of written corrective notices; arrests.

-Employees of the enforcement agency are empowered to issue written corrective notices, citations, court summons or arrest; and are further empowered to issue written corrective notices to persons, corporations, establishments, companies, owners, tenants, occupants and agents violating any of the provisions of this chapter.
+Employees of the enforcement agency are empowered Police officers of the police department and sworn, certified employees of the Building Inspections Department and sanitation services and fleet management department are hereby empowered to issue written corrective notices, citations, court summons or arrest; and are further empowered non-sworn agents of the Building Inspections Department and the sanitation services and fleet management department are hereby empowered to issue written corrective notices enly-to persons, corporations, establishments, companies, owners, tenants, occupants and agents violating any of the provisions of this chapter.

 Sec.
-4-5-18. - Contents, service of written corrective notices.
+4-5-18. - Same-Contents, service of written corrective notices.

 Written corrective notices may be issued to violators of this chapter to correct an offense in lieu of arrest.
 The notice shall state the date and time issued, nature of the offense committed, corrective measures to be taken and the date and time such corrections shall be made.
-All such notices issued shall be maintained for public inspections during normal office hours.
+All such notices issued shall be maintained by the issuing authority for public inspections during normal office hours.
 Notices mailed by certified mail, return receipt requested, mailed to the violator's last known place of residence shall be deemed personal service upon the person, for the purpose of this chapter.